STL-WomenPlus-Mar22-LiftOff/group-Jessica/README.md

 5. Run the application to see if it builds and runs correctly
 6. Log-in with either the pre-seeded admin or user to visit their authorized pages.
 7. Celebrate that you made it here and enjoy working with this block of code!

+## Bonus!
+- Should you wish to learn more about SMS messaging, head to [**Twilio**](https://www.twilio.com/docs/sms/quickstart/csharp-dotnet-core) to learn more about how to set up basic SMS messages.
+This will walk you through the steps to set up an account and allow Twilio to access your web application.
+- You will then need to open the Package Manager console and type "install-package twilio" to add access to the Twilio API and helper libraries.
+- Additionally, should you want the capability of sending and receiving messages, you will need a tunneling API like [**ngrok**](https://ngrok.com/).